gruntwork-io/docs/_docs-sources/iac/whats-this/services.md

 # What is a Service?

-The Gruntwork Service Catalog consists of a number of reusable, customizable, battle-tested, production-grade infrastructure-as-code services that you can use to deploy and manage your infrastructure, including Docker orchestration, EC2 orchestration, load balancing, networking, databases, caches, monitoring, alerting, CI/CD, secrets management, VPN, and much more.
+The Gruntwork Service Catalog consists of a number of reusable, customizable, production-grade infrastructure-as-code services that you can use to deploy and manage your infrastructure.
+This includes Docker orchestration, EC2 orchestration, load balancing, networking, databases, caches, monitoring, alerting, CI/CD, secrets management, VPN, and much more.

 ## When do you use a Service?

-Services in the service catalog are reusable code that combines multiple modules to configure a service for a specific use case.
-These are designed for specific use cases and meant to be deployed directly.
+Services in the service catalog are reusable code that combines multiple modules.
+These are designed for specific use cases such as EKS and ECS clusters, VPCs with public and private subnets, and databases.
+Using a service can save you time piecing together individual modules and testing that they're correctly referencing each other.

-For example, the eks-cluster service combines all the modules you need to run an EKS (Kubernetes) cluster in a typical production environment, including modules for the control plane, worker nodes, secrets management, log aggregation, alerting, and so on.
+For example, the `eks-cluster` service combines all the modules you need to run an EKS (Kubernetes) cluster in a typical production environment, including modules for the control plane, worker nodes, secrets management, log aggregation, alerting, and so on.

 ## How to navigate services in the IaC Library